cchurch/api-docs/source/includes/_faq.md

 The Eagle Eye Video API does not require any additional fees for use <br>The only fees are the per camera fees for the use of the Eagle Eye system

 **What can I do with the Eagle Eye API?**<br id=FAQ-005>
 The Eagle Eye Video API provides a robust set of storage, analytics, indexing and interfaces for quickly building or integrating applications with both live and recorded video.
-The applications can range from very simple to highly complex <br><br>See our **How To's and Example Code** page
+The applications can range from very simple to highly complex